Cyber-Resiliency Measures for Information Technologies

 The concept of cyber resilience relies on four dimensions supporting the integrity of the information system of an organization:

-- Access control.
+• Access control.
 The range of strategies controlling and regulating access to a specific information technology network of an organization.
-The most fundamental relates to how the network is accessed through the use of credentials, mainly user names, and passwords.
+The most fundamental relates to how the network is accessed through the use of credentials, mainly user names and passwords.
 Further, the roles and what information users can access are subject to close management to ensure that privileges are removed if a user leaves the organization or is assigned another function.
 Stricter conventions are being imposed on the selection of passwords that need to be more complex and include special characters to avoid brute force password attacks.
-For highly sensitive information or if the user accesses the system from a new (remote) location, two-factor authentification is becoming the norm.
+For highly sensitive information or if the user accesses the system from a new (remote) location, two-factor authentication is becoming the norm.